5 C

 To avoid falling victim to earnings manipulation, traders should research the earnings report and be critical of the statements they find.
 It’s also worth looking at a few sources about the financial health of the company and shares rather than taking their own reports or one source at face value.

-There is a method of accounting called “Accrual Accounting” that traders need to be wary off.
-The EPS can be made to look better than it is when accountants write off expenses that have not been paid yet as paid or buying back stocks for more than the company is worth and driving up the stock price.
+There is a method of accounting called “Accrual Accounting” that traders need to be wary of.
+The earnings per share can be made to look better than it is when accountants write off expenses that have not been paid yet as paid or buy back stocks for more than the company is worth driving up the stock price.

-Although business and trading is always a risk, smart investors will do their best to minimise it as much as possible; after all, their money is on the line.
+Although business and trading are always risky, smart investors will do their best to minimise it as much as possible; after all, their money is on the line.

 How to Increase EPS

 The EPS can be increased by the company is that they earn more or if they expand their margin by lowering costs.
-They can also utilise share buybacks, this means that they lower the number of shares that can be bought without making any alterations to profits.
+They can also utilise share buybacks, which means that they lower the number of shares that can be bought without making any alterations to profits.
 This in turn raises the EPS.
-Also using the WhatsApp business model will increase the EPS.
+Also using the WhatsApp business model will increase the earnings per share.

 How Does WhatsApp Make Money?